 Skip to main content

-Although we have removed deadlines (and consequences) for some of the homework set, our expectation is that all students engage with and complete all homework set for them and we ask for your support to reinforce this message.
+Our expectation is that all students engage with and complete all homework set for them and we ask for your support to reinforce this message.
 We will never issue a sanction to a student that finds the homework difficult, however the onus is on the student to seek support from their subject teacher prior to the day of the deadline.
 We are keen for students to develop independence, ownership of their learning and good study habits that will last with them beyond their school experience.
-We believe that we can achieve this through a balance of both a compulsory and independent study.

-One of the many benefits of using this system is that as a Parent/Carer, you are able to see exactly what deadlines and independent study your child has each week for homework.
-This will enable your child to use their school planner to organise their week accordingly around existing commitments, using their time more efficiently.
+One of the many benefits of using this system is that as a Parent/Carer, you are able to see exactly what deadlines your child has each week for homework.
+This will enable your child to organise their week accordingly around existing commitments, using their time more efficiently.

 Mrs K Curtis